vanillaes/computer-science/docs/linear.md

 *Memory: O(N)*

-Every StackNode stores the data as well as a reference `link` to the next lower node in the stack.
+Each `StackNode` stores the data as well as a reference to the next lower node in the stack.

 ### Usage